DiscontinuedUpdate: Asics GT 1000 7

 The Asics GT 1000 3 has a standard running shoe length.
 It accommodates sizing schemes that follow the norm for men and women.
 The available width is medium, so it is able to welcome those with medium sized feet.
 Its semi-curved shape adheres naturally to the regular curve of the human foot.

-The outsole unit of this running shoe features the AHAR® or the Asics High Abrasion Resistant Rubber, which is one of the most relied upon technologies in the Asics line of shoes.
+Just like in the popular Asics GT 1000 7, the outsole unit of this running shoe features the AHAR® or the Asics High Abrasion Resistant Rubber, which is one of the most relied upon technologies in the Asics line of shoes.
 It is able to protect the rest of the sole unit from wear and tear.
 It also gives traction.

 The DuraSponge® is a more responsive form of the AHAR® that’s put in the forefoot section.
 It adds a bit of cushioning to the toe-off, making sure that the runner gets a bit of support from the external layer.

 Flex grooves allow the platform to be more flexible.
 Natural movement of the runner’s foot gets some freedom because of this design.

 The mid-sole unit of this running shoe makes use of a full-length foam technology called the SpEVA®, a springy one that enables the foot to feel bounciness as it takes each step.
 It is lightweight and said to be more efficient than the standard foam systems most used in shoes.

 The Gel® Cushioning System is made from a gel-like substance that meant to absorb impact shock with each step.
 To ensure consistent performance, the Gel® is placed in both the rear and forefoot sections of the Asics GT 1000 3, rendering the foot strikes and toe-offs more comfortable.